-Living with ANCA Vasculitis
+Living with ANCA-associated Vasculitis

-In patients with ANCA vasculitis, autoantibodies attack the blood vessels.
+In patients with ANCA-associated vasculitis, autoantibodies attack the blood vessels.
 These attacks can lead to vascular damage in many different parts of the body, potentially resulting in such serious complications as kidney failure, skin lesions, and respiratory distress.
 Other inflammatory symptoms are also possible.

-Managing symptoms of ANCA vasculitis
+Managing symptoms of ANCA-associated vasculitis

 The biggest challenge is balancing the benefits of long-term therapy with its associated complications.
 Extended use of glucocorticoids to limit inflammation and its effects, for example, can increase the risk of osteoporosis, weight gain, diabetes, muscle weakness, ulcers and gastritis, and infection.

-A patient’s clinical team will closely monitor the types and doses of medicines to develop a treatment plan aiming to limit both the symptoms of ANCA vasculitis and treatment-related side effects.
+A patient’s clinical team will closely monitor the types and doses of medicines to develop a treatment plan aiming to limit both the symptoms of AAV and treatment-related side effects.
 If the disease goes into remission, treatments can be carefully withdrawn, but the patient and the clinical team will need to watch carefully for signs of vasculitis having returned.

 Dealing with emotional issues